OT-CONTAINER-KIT/redis-operator/README.md

 # Speculator: Redis Operator

-I am a golang based redis operator which will create/manage Redis standalone/cluster mode setup on top of the Kubernetes.
+A golang based redis operator which will make/oversee Redis standalone/cluster mode setup on top of the Kubernetes.

+### Purpose

+The purpose of creating this operator was to provide an easy and production grade setup of Redis on Kubernetes.
+It doesn't care if you have a plan Kubernetes, a Cloud based.

+### Supported Features

+Here the features which are supported by this operator:-

+- Redis cluster/standalone mode setup
+- Inbuilt monitoring with prometheus exporter
+- Dynamic storage provisioning with pvc template
+- Resources restrictions with k8s requests and limits
+- Password/Password-less setup
+- Node selector and affinity
+- Priority class to manage setup priority
+- SecurityContext to manipulate kernel parameters

-### Getting Started Architecture
+### Getting Started

 <p align="center">
   <img src="./static/redis-operator.png">
 </p>

-The redis-operator will run in a separate namespace and it will be responsible for the Redis standalone/Cluster mode
+If you want to deploy redis-operator from scratch to a local Minikube cluster, begin with the [Getting started](./GETTING_STARTED.md) document.
+It will guide your through the setup step-by-step.

 ## To Do
 - Add slave statefulsets in operator